andersonh-uta/PythonForLinguistsTalk/README.md

 # Re-using these materials

 The content of the notebook is released under the [Creative Commons Attributional Share-Alike license](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
-The code is licensed under the BSD 3-clause license.
+The code may be used indepdently of the rest of the notebook, and is licensed under the BSD 3-clause license.

 # PythonForLinguistsTalk
 Notebooks and sample data from my Python for Linguists talk at UTA (Feb 16th, 2018).